Cremona groups over finite fields, Neretin groups, and non-positively curved cube complexes: Cremona groups in Neretin groups

 \begin{proof} By considering only rational base-points we may assume that $\pi$ and $\rho$ are blow-ups in rational points.
 The \emph{height} of $X$ is the number of base-points of $\pi^{-1}$.
 Let us observe that $|X(\F_q)|=|Y(\F_q)|$ is equivalent to $X$ and $Y$ having the same height $h$.
 We will prove the proposition by induction:

 \begin{fact} Claim (1) and (2) hold for $h=0$ and Claim (2) holds for $h=1$. \end{fact} For $h=0$, Claim (1) is trivially true and Proposition~\ref{prop:cantat} states that Claim (2) is true as well.
 As a next step, we assume $h=1$ and we will show that Claim (2) holds.
-In this case, $\pi\colon X\to\p^2$ is the blow-up of a single rational point $a\in\p^2$ with exceptional divisor $E$.
+In this case, $\pi\colon X\to\p^2$ is the blow-up of a single rational point $a\in\p^2{(\F_q)}$ with exceptional divisor $E$.
 Let now $b\in\p^2$ be a point of degree $2$, in other words, over the algebraic closure, $b$ corresponds to two points $b_1, b_2$ that form a Galois orbit.
 Consider now the standard quadratic transformation $\sigma_{a,b}$ of $\p^2$ given by the linear system of conics passing through $a$ and $b$.
 In other words, over the algebraic closure of $\F_q$, $\sigma_{a,b}$ corresponds to the quadratic transformation given by blowing up $a, b_1,$ and $b_2$ and contracting the line defined over $\F_q$ passing through $b_1$ and $b_2$ as well as the two lines passing through $a$ and $b_i$ for $i=1,2$.
-We now observe that $\sigma_{a,b}\in\BBir(X)$ and that $\sigma_{a,b}$ maps the rational points on $E$ to the rational points on a line disjoint from $E$.
-Observe that an element in $\BBir(\p^2_{\kk})$ fixing the point $a$ lifts to an element in $\BBir(X)$.
-By Proposition~\ref{prop:cantat}, we therefore obtain that all even permutations on the rational points in $X\setminus E$ are induced by transformations in $\BBir(X)$.
-Moreover, if $q$ is odd or if $q=2$, then all permutations on the rational points in $X\setminus E$ are induced by transformations in $\BBir(X)$.
-Together with $\sigma_{a,b}$ we can therefore realize all permutations.
-So Claim (2) holds for $h=1$.
+We now observe that $\sigma_{a,b}\in\BBir(X)$ and that $\sigma_{a,b}$ maps the rational points on $E$ to the rational points on a line $L$ disjoint from $E$.